Skip to content

 Sekoly Maintso

-Sekoly Maintso (malagasy for “Green Schools”) is SEED Madagascar’s carbon offsetting project.
-Started in 2022, Sekoly Maintso aims to offset the carbon dioxide emissions of SEED’s school constructions and repairs while providing natural resources for communities by planting trees at school sites.
+Sekoly Maintso (Malagasy for “Green Schools”) is SEED Madagascar’s carbon offsetting project.
+Started in 2022, Sekoly Maintso has been planting trees at school sites to offset the carbon dioxide emissions of SEED’s school constructions and repairs, while simultaneously providing natural resources for communities.

-Since 2005, SEED has been improving access to education for children in the Anosy region through the construction and repair of school infrastructure with the Sekoly Programme.
-However, the production and transportation of building materials to school sites produces carbon dioxide emissions that negatively contribute to climate change.
-Climate change disproportionately affects the communities that SEED works with in southeast Madagascar, where there are increasingly unpredictable and adverse weather patterns, including cyclones, floods, and droughts (World Bank, 2021).
-Recognising our responsibility to reduce carbon emissions and protect the environment, SEED started Sekoly Maintso in 2022.
+Since 2005, SEED’s Sekoly Programme has been improving access to education for children in the Anosy region through the construction and repair of school infrastructure.
+Despite this, the production and transportation of building materials to school sites produces carbon dioxide emissions that negatively contribute to climate change.
+Climate change disproportionately affects the communities that SEED works with in southeast Madagascar, where there are increasingly unpredictable and adverse weather patterns, including cyclones and droughts (World Bank, 2021).
+Recognising our responsibility to protect the environment and reduce carbon emissions, SEED started Sekoly Maintso in 2022.

-Sekoly Maintso involves planting two sites on community-owned land, one carbon offset site with Acacia mangium (Acacia), and one community resource use site with species chosen by the community.
+Sekoly Maintso involves planting trees on two sites of community-owned land, one carbon offset site with Acacia mangium (Acacia), and one community resource use site with species chosen by the community.
+So far, Sekoly Maintso planting sites have been established in Emagnevy, Esinda, Esohihy, and Mandiso.
 The carbon emissions of each school construction or repair are calculated using the Inventory of Carbon and Energy database for construction materials.
 The number of trees required to offset the carbon emissions produced through the build is then calculated.
-All the trees in the community resource use site will be available for community use, with 25% available for harvesting after five years, and 25% available for harvesting per year after that.
-After trees have been harvested from the community resource use site, the same amount are replanted by the community to ensure the site is sustainably maintained long-term.
-Community engagement is a key focus of Sekoly Maintso, with students caring for fruit trees planted in and around school sites and participating in environmental education sessions.
-So far, Sekoly Maintso planting sites have been established in Emagnevy, Esohihy, and Mandiso.
+All the trees in the community resource use site will be available for community use, with 20% available for harvesting after five years, and 20% available for harvesting per year after that.
+To ensure long-term site sustainability and maintenance, the community will replant an equal number of trees after harvesting them from the resource use site.
+Additionally, implementation of a fire mitigation strategy began in 2024 to protect the planting sites and the wider community.
+The strategy involves distributing gloves and fire beaters to local communities, organising community mass mobilisations on fire prevention, recruiting and training fire agents, and establishing firebreaks around the planting sites.
+Community engagement is a key focus of Sekoly Maintso, with students actively participating in the care of fruit trees planted in and around school sites and taking part in environmental education sessions to further enhance their understanding and involvement in sustainable practices.

 Mural final result handprint from girl